 - Wake up Alarm: Rather than relying on your cabin’s intercom alarm system, set your own alarm.
 If you wake up when the intercom alarm and announcements start, you will not have enough time to shower, dress, have breakfast and, most importantly, enjoy the sunrise view of coming into port.
 It is well worth the effort of getting up earlier to catch the views of the water and harbour upon your arrival.
 Going outside on the outer decks and enjoying the first views of land and the morning sun is breathtaking.

 - Duty free shopping is available on the ferry with a wide selection of wine, spirits, perfume, cosmetics and some small electronic devices.
 I find making my cosmetic purchases on the ferry trip (as opposed to airport shops) gives me time to remove the excess packaging and to pack my purchases away in my suitcase without the hassle of putting them through extra customs screening.
-As we only ever travel with one overhead cabin sized bag each, every little bit extra makes a difference.
+As we all only ever travel with our overhead cabin sized Samsonite bags, every little bit extra makes a difference.
 I always throw away all packaging, labels, store bags etc. to save every bit of space in my bag.

 - Les Abers Restaurant is a must for dinner if you want to experience an indulgent French buffet dining experience.
 Regular travellers make their way quickly to the restaurant upon boarding to enjoy the sumptuous buffet (forget the WiFi signal in the first 30 minutes if your take this dining option).
 I suggest no afternoon tea if you plan to enjoy this buffet dinner as the choice and abundance of food is worth making the most of.